Nafir: Nafir versus karnay

 The nafir has been compared to another trumpet, the karnay.
-The two may possibly have been the same instrument.
+The two may have been the same instrument.
 However, today a difference can be stated in terms of the instruments' dimensions.
-The karnay in Tajikistan which reaches 190–210 cm in length tends to have a larger diameter, about 3.3 centimeters.
+The karnay in Tajikistan, which reaches 190–210 cm in length, tends to have a larger diameter, about 3.3 centimeters.

-The nafir in Morocco averages 150 centimeters in length and a diameter of 1.6 cm on the outside of the tube.
+The nafir in Morocco averages 150 centimeters in length and 1.6 cm in diameter on the outside of the tube.
 According to the Persian music theorist Abd al-Qadir Maraghi (bin Ghaybi, c.
 1350–1435), the nafīr was 168 centimeters (two gaz) long.

-The difference is visible in miniatures, with artists depicting some instruments thinner.
-Also visible in miniatures is the gradually increasing the bore size (conically), which some karnays have in the same way a Tibetan horn does.
+The difference is visible in miniatures, with artists depicting some instruments as thinner.
+Also visible in miniatures is the gradual increase in the bore size (conically), which some karnays have in the same way a Tibetan horn does.

 The Arabic nafīr was probably mostly a long, cylindrical metal trumpet with a high-pitched sound better suited to signaling than the deeper, duller sound of the conical trumpets such as the karna.
 The tonal difference was illustrated in the vocabulary of the Iraqi historian Ibn al-Tiqtaqa (1262–1310), according to which the nafīr player "shouted out" (sāha) the trumpet, while the player of the conical trumpet, here referred to as a būq, "blew" (nafacha).
 A writer in 1606, Nicot, said the trumpet was treble when compared with other trumpets that only played tenor and bass.

-Another confused point about karna versus nafirs concerns S-curved trumpets.
-Abd al-Qadir al-Maraghi described the karnā as curved in an S-shape out of two semicircles which are turned towards each other in the middle - like today's sringa in India.
+Another confusing point about karna versus nafirs concerns S-curved trumpets.
+Abd al-Qadir al-Maraghi described the karnā as curved in an S-shape, formed from two semicircles that are turned towards each other in the middle, like today's sringa in India.
 However, unlike the sringa, the S-curve karna could be very long.

 The S-curved instrument was identified as a karrahnāy (or karnay) by ʿAbdalqādir ibn Ġaibī (died 1435).
 It is often paired with a slender straight trumpet in miniatures.
-Miniatures that show the karrahnāy and nafir together show that the karrahnāy was also slim, unlike the sringa.
+Miniatures depicting the karrahnāy and nafir together indicate that the karrahnāy was also slim, unlike the sringa.

 Afghan musicians retreat ahead of the army of Moghul Emperor Humayun.
 The trumpet may be a karnay, in which the tube is conical rather than cylindrical.

-Musicians advance behind Emperor Humayun defeating the Afghans.
-One straight-tubed nafir trumpet, one S-curved karnay.
+Musicians advance behind Emperor Humayun defeating the Afghans: one straight-tubed nafir trumpet, one S-curved karnay.